-- .1 The boiler supplier shall furnish factory designed and pre-fabricated Heat Fab, Saf-T Vent CI Plus, or equal, air insulated, double wall breeching.
-EZ Seal chimney single wall components, with supports and terminations tested and Listed by Underwriters Laboratories to UL 1738 / ULC S636, for use with condensing boilers that will produce continuous flue-gas temperatures not above 550°F. - .2 The contractor shall field confirm vent routing prior to ordering the vent. - .3 The venting system components shall be furnished in accordance with the boiler manufacturer's Gas Fired Vent System Design Program. - .4 The inner flue-gas conduit or single wall stack liner, shall be fabricated from AL 29-C stainless steel.
-The outer jacket of the system shall be type 430 stainless steel with a space of 25mm (1") between the flue-gas conduit and the jacket. - .5 The breeching and stack system joints shall be sealed with a tapered end closure system with tabs, sealant and locking containment bands each band locked from a single point for a pressure tight assembly. - .6 The breeching and stack system shall maintain air tight integrity at pressures up to 8" w.c.
+- .1 The boiler supplier shall furnish factory designed and pre-fabricated, double wall venting system with supports and terminations tested and Listed by Underwriters Laboratories to UL 1738 / ULC S636, suitable for Category IV appliance through-wall venting. - .2 The contractor shall field confirm vent routing prior to ordering the vent. - .3 The venting system components shall be furnished in accordance with the boiler manufacturer's Gas Fired Vent System Design Program. - .4 The inner flue-gas conduit or single wall stack liner, shall be fabricated from AL 29-C stainless steel.
+The outer jacket of the system shall be type 316 stainless steel with 25mm (1") of mineral fiber insulation between the flue-gas conduit and the jacket. - .5 The breeching and stack system joints shall be sealed with a tapered end closure system with tabs, sealant and locking containment bands each band locked from a single point for a pressure tight assembly. - .6 The breeching and stack system shall maintain air tight integrity at pressures up to 15" w.c.
 The complete system, installed as per the manufacturer's instructions, may be utilized in either interior or exterior installations and shall be capable of withstanding reasonable wind and incidental loads as required by UL standards. - .7 The manufacturer of the system must furnish complete CAD system drawings of the assembly to be furnished.
-A copy of the boiler manufacturer's vent sizing calculation shall be provided with the submittal package.
+A copy of the boiler manufacturer's vent sizing calculation shall be provided with the submittal package. - .8 Acceptable material: Cheminee Lining Model HEPL1 or approved equivalent in accordance with B7.